 Phenome-wide association studies of functional genetic variants to validate drug targets (MRC PHRU)

 Functional genetic variants modify the expression and/or activity of proteins which may represent potential drug targets.
 These natural experiments in human populations can improve the drug development process, assisting in prioritising of targets based on predicted efficacy, assessing safety, and identifying alternative indications.
-Large prospective biobank studies with detailed characterization of large numbers of apparently healthy individuals from the general population, using conventional and novel technologies, and with electronic monitoring of a wide range of health conditions are uniquely positioned to fulfill these goals.
+Large prospective biobank studies with detailed characterization of large numbers of apparently healthy individuals from the general population, using conventional and novel technologies, and with electronic monitoring of a wide range of health conditions are uniquely positioned to fulfil these goals.

 Recent work in CKB using East-Asian specific loss-of-function variants in genes encoding cardiovascular drug targets (e.g. PLA2G7, CETP, PCSK9) demonstrates the value of large prospective biobanks for assisting drug development (JACC 2016 67:203-231; IJE 2016 45:1588-1599; JAMA Cardiol 2018 3:34-43).